-Large-Scale Networking (LSN) (\$131.0 million): LSN will include CISE investment in the NSF-wide S&CC program as well as on a set of Platforms for Advanced Wireless Research that enable research on topics ranging from dynamic spectrum sharing to measurement and monitoring, thus advancing the next generation of high-performance, robust wireless networks.
-LSN will also include NSF investment in the Spectrum Innovation Initiative supporting foundational spectrum research in increased spectrum efficiencies, flexibility, and adaptability and leading to the creation of advanced wireless technologies and systems beyond 5G.
+PCA 10: Large-Scale Networking (LSN) (\$216.48 million)

+LSN will include CISE investments in the NSF-wide S&CC program as well as on a set of Platforms for Advanced Wireless Research that enable research on topics ranging from dynamic spectrum sharing to measurement and monitoring, thus advancing the next generation of high-performance, robust wireless networks.
+LSN will also include NSF investments in the Spectrum Innovation Initiative supporting foundational spectrum research in increased spectrum efficiencies, flexibility, and adaptability and leading to the creation of advanced wireless technologies and systems beyond 5G.
+Additionally, LSN will include NSF investments, in collaboration with other federal agencies and the private sector, on Resilient and Intelligent Next-Generation (NextG) Systems (RINGS), transforming emerging NextG wireless and mobile communication, networking, sensing, and computing.

-Software Productivity, Sustainability and Quality (SPSQ) (\$64.94 million): SPSQ will include investment in the software foundations within CISE, as well as new thinking, paradigms, and practices in developing and using software that is robust, reliable, usable, and sustainable through the NSF-wide Cyberinfrastructure for Sustained Scientific Innovation (CSSI) program.
-SPSQ will also include investment in NSF-wide programs, such as the interagency and international Collaborative Research in Computational Neuroscience (CRCNS).
+PCA 11: Software Productivity, Sustainability and Quality (SPSQ) (\$95.67 million)

+SPSQ will include investments in the software foundations within CISE, as well as new thinking, paradigms, and practices in developing and using software that is robust, reliable, usable, and sustainable through the NSF-wide Cyberinfrastructure for Sustained Scientific Innovation (CSSI) program.
+SPSQ will also include investments in NSF-wide programs, such as the interagency and international Collaborative Research in Computational Neuroscience (CRCNS).
 For example, through CRCNS, BIO will fund research involving the development of software and other computational tools to advance biological knowledge and computational innovations.
+Likewise, through Designing Accountable Software Systems (DASS), CISE and SBE will enable a deeper understanding of the bidirectional relationship between software systems and the complex social and legal contexts within which software systems must be designed and operate.

-NITRD Funding by Program Component Area (Dollars in Millions)
+NITRD Funding by Program Component Area

+(Dollars in Millions)

-FY 2019 FY 2020 FY 2021 Actual (TBD) Request Artificial Intelligence R&D \$234.96 - \$425.11 Computing-Enabled Human Interaction, Communications, Augmentation 94.63 - 92.37 Computing-Enabled Networked Physical Systems 77.09 - 82.89 Cyber Security and Privacy 110.26 - 106.24 Education and Workforce 81.51 - 61.03 Enabling-R&D for High-Capability Computing Systems 178.77 - 162.96 High Capability Computing Infrastructure and Applications 196.17 - 170.36 Intelligent Robotics and Autonomous Systems 45.89 - 57.58 Large-Scale Data Management and Analysis 194.24 - 213.85 Large Scale Networking 131.31 - 131.00 Software Productivity, Sustainability and Quality 72.11 - 64.94 Total \$1,416.94 - \$1,568.33
+FY 2020 FY 2021 FY 2022 Actual Estimate Request Artificial Intelligence R&D \$315.62 \$357.81 \$518.34 Computing-Enabled Human Interaction, Communications, Augmentation 98.58 96.01 110.08 Computing-Enabled Networked Physical Systems 77.06 74.68 142.22 Cyber Security and Privacy 108.21 107.23 127.76 Education and Workforce 98.80 98.49 125.15 Enabling-R&D for High-Capability Computing Systems 181.29 176.01 205.19 High Capability Computing Infrastructure and Applications 208.80 190.59 205.42 Intelligent Robotics and Autonomous Systems 47.11 46.09 65.28 Large-Scale Data Management and Analysis 206.01 186.16 254.68 Large Scale Networking 179.27 178.31 216.48 Software Productivity, Sustainability and Quality 70.41 70.85 95.67 Total \$1,591.16 \$1,582.23 \$2,066.27